yqritc/RecyclerView-FlexibleDivider/README.md

         new HorizontalDividerItemDecoration.Builder(this).paint(paint).build());
 ```

-Also drawable can be used as divider.
+Also 9patch drawable can be used for drawing divider.
 ```
 RecyclerView recyclerView = (RecyclerView) findViewById(R.id.recyclerview);
 recyclerView.addItemDecoration(new HorizontalDividerItemDecoration.Builder(this)